Di Tran University now connects its research, books, publication, and subscription work with the practical implementation lane at DiTran.net.

 America has a housing crisis.
 But immigrants, single mothers, and vocational students are hit the hardest.
 They’re often one missed paycheck away from displacement—and that fear makes long-term planning nearly impossible.

+Our solution is simple and proven: Build clean, safe, dignity-first housing near our schools and services.
 Let our students, graduates, instructors, and elderly community members live affordably, in proximity to opportunity.

 Each housing project is more than shelter.
 It’s a launchpad for transformation—where residents are given not only affordable rent, but access to career training, child care, wellness, and community.